lorainelab/bioviz/README.md

 The site is designed to be deployed as-is into Web-accessible directories for development, testing, and (ultimately) deployment via git pull commands on the main bioviz.org site.

-Recommended workflow to update or add content:
+To update or add content:

 * fork this repository on bitbucket
 * clone your fork to a staging site (configured as below)